-Judy Blume spent her childhood in Elizabeth, New Jersey, making up stories inside her head.
+Judy Blume spent her childhood in Elizabeth, New Jersey making up stories inside her head.
 She has spent her adult years in many places doing the same thing, only now she writes her stories down on paper.
-Adults as well as children will recognize such Blume titles as: Are You There God?
-It’s Me, Margaret; Blubber; Just as Long as We’re Together; and the five book series about the irrepressible Fudge.
-She has also written three novels for adults, Summer Sisters; Smart Women; and Wifey, all of them New York Times bestsellers.
-More than 82 million copies of her books have been sold, and her work has been translated into thirty-two languages.
-She receives thousands of letters a year from readers of all ages who share their feelings and concerns with her.
+Adults as well as children will recognize such Blume titles as Are You There God?
+It’s Me, Margaret; Blubber; Just as Long as We’re Together and the five book series about the irrepressible Fudge, beginning with Tales of a Fourth Grade Nothing.
+Judy has also written novels for adults that include Wifey, Smart Women, Summer Sisters and her most recent In the Unlikely Event, all of them New York Times bestsellers.

 Together, her books have sold more than 85 million copies in 32 languages, and have been a touchstone for countless young readers, many of whom have been inspired, as grownups, to write their own books.
 Judy’s knowing voice and honesty come with a price: the American Library Association has consistently placed Blume at or near the top of its list of authors most frequently banned.
 In turn, she has championed intellectual freedom by working diligently with the National Coalition Against Censorship (NCAC) to support teachers and librarians who fight to keep challenged books on their shelves.
 In 2009, the NCAC honored and paid tribute to Blume's longstanding defense of free speech and her courageous battles against all kinds of censorship.
 She was awarded the National Book Foundation Medal for Distinguished Contribution to American Letters in 2004 and the Library of Congress' Living Legends award in 2000.
 Judy is also the recipient of the 2017 E. B White Award from the American Academy of Arts and Letters as well as the 2018 Carl Sandburg Literary Award from the Chicago Public Library Foundation.